AnoukSmet/Dog-Health-Tracker/README.md

 * **Test**
 Signing in with the correct username and password works as planned and the correct dashboard of that user will be displayed.
 When the user fills in the wrong username and/or password, the correct message is being displayed on the screen.
-Also here the feedback message didn't stand out well enough so I have reversed the colors (Blue background with white text color)
+Also here the feedback message didn't stand out well enough so I have changed the color to red.
 Redirecting to register page and 'back to homepage' link works as well.

 * **Result**